telerik/xamarin-forms-docs/nativecontrols/android/chart/series/chart-series-range-bar.md

 ---
 title: RangeBarSeries
-page_title: RangeBarSeries | RadChartView | Telerik UI for Android Documentation
+page_title: RangeBarSeries | RadChartView | Telerik UI for Xamarin.Android Documentation
 description: A page desribing the RangeBarSeries in RadChartView for Android.
 This article explains the most important things you need to know before using RangeBarSeries.
 slug: chart-series-rangebar
 tags: radchartview, rangebarseries, bar, range, chart